Shell Foundation

 In 2000 the Foundation was incorporated as an independent UK-registered charity, with an income stream underpinned by an initial endowment of $250m (£133m) from Shell.
-The foundation has a Board of seven people: three Shell executives, three non-Shell members from the international development sector, and a non-Shell Chair.
+The organisation's 10-year objective is focused on enabling tens of millions of people to raise their incomes while lowering emissions through clean energy solutions by 2032, empowering as many women as men through their work in Africa and Asia.